ProjetPP/PPP-QuestionParsing-Grammatical/documentation/General_questions.md

 Mot interrogatif est relié directement au verbe + pas dans un sous arbre sujet (souvent dep)

 * What is the most beautiful country in Europe?
-* Who was the first Taiwanese President?
+* -Who was the first Taiwanese President? > problème fusion
 * What was the monetary value of the Nobel Peace Prize in 1989?
 * When was Benjamin Disraeli prime minister? > -advmod-> When
 * nsubjpass : Where was Ulysses S. Grant born?